Browse by Medical Category

 Our unit is headquartered in the Yawkey Building on the main Mass General campus.
 Patients enjoy easy access to an infusion unit, X-ray facilities, laboratory facilities, and physical and occupational therapy.
 On arthritis cases, we often consult with the hospital's renowned hand surgeons, who also occupy our floor.

-Many of our services are available at Mass General West in Waltham and at Mass General health centers in Charlestown and Chelsea.
+Many of our services are available at Mass General Waltham and at Mass General health centers in Charlestown and Chelsea.

 The Rheumatology Unit was established in the 1930s by Walter Bauer, MD, one of the country's first rheumatologists.
 Dr. John Stone has served as clinical director of rheumatology since 2008, while Dr. Andrew Luster has been division chief since 2000.